 This type of question requires you to tell stories from your past.
 These stories will be evaluated for evidence of your intellectual competence, leadership, teamwork, personal skills, adjustment and flexibility, motivation, communication skills, administrative skills, and technical abilities.

 To prepare for a behavioral interview, you must first identify the skills and strengths that the employer is seeking.
 Next, reflect on your past experiences (educational, employment, extra-curricular, personal) in order to identify situations in which you clearly demonstrated the identified skills.
-During the interview, you must be able to recount these circumstances articulately and in a manner which showcases your strengths.
+During the interview, you must be able to recount these circumstances articulately and in a manner that showcases your strengths.
 A thorough answer should describe the Situation, the Tasks with which you were charged, the Action you took, and the Result of your action.
 We refer to this as the STAR Method of responding to behavioral interview questions.

 Employers utilize this style of questioning to test a candidate's analytical ability and communication skills.
-In a problem solving or case interview, you will be presented with a real or simulated problem to consider and solve.
+In a problem-solving or case interview, you will be presented with a real or simulated problem to consider and solve.
 You are not necessarily expected to arrive at the "correct answer."
 What the interviewer is most concerned with is your thought process, so be sure to "think out loud" when responding to this type of question.
-An effective answer is one which demonstrates your ability to break a problem down into manageable pieces and to think clearly under pressure.
+An effective answer is one that demonstrates your ability to break a problem down into manageable pieces and to think clearly under pressure.

 Employers often like to gather the opinions of several members of their staff prior to deciding which candidate to hire.
 To accomplish this, panel interviews are often used where one candidate may be interviewed by a few people at once.
-In a panel interview, take note of each interviewer’s name, and refer to them by their names.
+In a panel interview, take note of each interviewer's name, and refer to them by their names.
 When giving your answers, focus on the person who asked you the question, but make eye contact with the other members in the group from time to time.
-Panel interviews can vary in style and tone, but generally they will be more formal and include behavioral based questions.
+Panel interviews can vary in style and tone, but generally they will be more formal and include behavioral-based questions.

-- Don’t be a know-it-all.
+- Don't be a know-it-all.
 Avoid trying to sound better than others by criticizing them or their responses.
-The best practice is to show collaboration and team-building skills by giving others positive remarks when warranted and avoiding overly negative criticism, even when you feel like their answer wasn’t good.
+The best practice is to show collaboration and team-building skills by giving others positive remarks when warranted and avoiding overly negative criticism, even when you feel their answer wasn't good.

 - Be different.
 Don't hold back from voicing an opinion different from others.
 As long as you are respectful, this is actually a positive trait to many interviewers and shows you aren't afraid to think outside of the box.